 To help keep you motivated, see if you can add a Goal Tracker to your account to show you how much progress you’re making, and how long it will to reach your savings target.

 Choose the right account

 Set up a separate bank account, one that isn’t linked to your EFTPOS card.
 You can even set up your internet banking so the account is hidden when you log in – this way you won’t be tempted to dip into it if your everyday accounts are running low.

-Compare the everyday and savings accounts on offer and choose one with the best interest rate and access to suit your purposes.
+Compare our everyday and savings accounts on offer and choose one with the best interest rate and access to suit your purposes.